Iradukunda-Fils/Poetic_model/README.md

 └── uv.lock # Lock file for dependencies
 ```

+Create a virtual environment and run the project
+---

 ```
-# Create a virtual environment

 uv venv

 # Activate the environment